Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Solution Methodology

 \textbf{Relaxed Problem.} After relaxing coupling constants, the relaxed problem is broken into subproblems decomposed by groups of thermal units.
-The full set of thermal units is split at random into subproblem groups indexed by iteration $k$, $U_k$.
-While solving each subproblem, all other thermal units' commitment status, power levels, and build status are fixed at their value in the previous iteration $k$.
+The full set of thermal units is split at random into subproblem groups indexed by iteration $k$.
+While solving each subproblem, all other thermal units' commitment status, power levels, and build status are fixed at their value in the previous iteration.
 Each subproblem is optimized with respect to all the variables (both discrete and continuous) associated with the group of thermal units selected.
-High penetration of renewable and storage resources, however, causes issues with the convergence of multipliers, as these resources can be dispatched at identical costs.
-The dispatch of these resources may jump between maximum and minimum, and multipliers may oscillate and overshoot optimal multipliers.
-In a sense, Lagrangian multipliers are ``price signals'' and the renewable resources with similar costs respond in a similar way potentially leading to the jumping of solutions and, consequently, to zigzagging of multipliers.
-To alleviate the solution jumping issue, specifically, to suppress the jumping of solutions, each continuous power variable is restricted within some $\Delta$ of its value from the previous subproblem.
-The procedure also alleviates zigzagging since with suppressed jumping of solutions, the corresponding multiplier-updating directions tend not to change drastically (i.e., become smoother) eventually leading to smoother update of multipliers.
-From the multiplier convergence perspective, to alleviate the overshooting issue, proper stepsize selection plays an important role as explained ahead.

 After relaxing zonal power balance \eqref{Nodalpowerbalance}, which couples thermal units, the relaxed problem becomes: